teslaCA/TDS_TestPackageConverter/README.md

 This will run and present an error message that you need to provide more information.
 The sections below cover the required commands an the optional flags that can be provided.

-## Converting To New Pacakge Format
+## Converting Legacy To New Pacakge Format

 To convert a legacy format to the new package format one needs to provide the `convert-to-new` command.
 By default this works with an xml file.